Lakeside destinations adapt to crowds seeking wide-open spaces

 Most park facilities are closed but some, like the check-in station at Little Sahara State Park, have come up with creative solutions to keep their distance as they hand out park passes.

-“They’re using a (extension grabber tool) to hand out the wristbands at Sahara,” Blair said.
+“They’re using an (extension grabber tool) to hand out the wristbands at Sahara,” Blair said.

 Adapt is what the staff at Artichoke restaurant in Langley had to do, according to owner Jim Sellers.